Particular/docs.particular.net/persistence/nhibernate/sql-azure.md

 summary: How to configure the NHibernate-based persistence for NServiceBus when running on SQL Azure
 component: NHibernate
 versions: '[6,]'
-reviewed: 2020-03-20
+reviewed: 2022-12-22
 related:
  - persistence/nhibernate/accessing-data
 redirects:
  - nservicebus/nhibernate/sql-azure
 ---

-NHibernate persistence works with SQL Azure without a need to do any changes to code or configuration.
-However, there are considerations that should be taken when using a remote database.
+NHibernate persistence works with SQL Azure without needing to make any changes to code or configuration.
+However, there are considerations that should be taken into account when using a remote database.

 ## Relational database as a service

 When using a relational database as a service for persisting NServiceBus data, it is important to keep in mind that this type of data store has different runtime semantics than a traditional relational database.

  * The data store is potentially located in a remote location and is thus subject to a broad range of potential networking issues.
- * 'As a service' environments such as SQL Azure are typically shared environments, so performance of the database is impacted by the behavior of other databases on the server.
+ * 'As a service' environments such as SQL Azure are typically shared environments, so performance of the database can be impacted by the behavior of other databases on the server.

 The combination of these characteristics means that any transaction executed against the database may show intermittent exceptions.
 Usually these exceptions are transient in nature and can be resolved by retrying the transaction.
-A good place to start is the [Transient Faults](https://docs.microsoft.com/en-us/azure/architecture/best-practices/transient-faults) documentation from Microsoft.
+A good place to start is the [Transient Fault Handling](https://docs.microsoft.com/en-us/azure/architecture/best-practices/transient-faults) documentation from Microsoft.

 ### NHibernate specifics